gpreti/EE-629/README.md

-Python noteboooks of two excercised about static FC.
+Python noteboooks of two excercises about static FC.
 You can open and run the notebooks from https://colab.research.google.com/